Rajah01/phpMyEdit.class.php-PHPv8/README.md

 YMMV: Your mileage may vary!
 Compare this code to an earlier version of phpMyEdit if you encounter errors.

-Not specifically related to phpMyEdit, but important nonetheless: For successful UTF-8 character encoding, changes may be required to MySQL configuration.
-See README.MYSQLI_and_UTF8.md

 --------------------------

 PHP's "htmlspecialchars()" function is modified in this version to become "htmlspecialchars($myString,ENT_SUBSTITUTE,'UTF-8',true);" via the added global function "fhtmlspecialchars()" (at Top-File), to which all htmlspecialchars calls are redirected.